If you’ve gotten a notice to quit or demand for possession, read Eviction: What is it and How Does it Start?

 After you and your landlord present your case, the judge or the jury will decide what should happen.
 They will decide whether you have to move, if you owe any money, and if so, how much.
 That decision should be based on the law and who has the more believable evidence.
 Sometimes there can be a mixed result.
 The judge or jury can find some things in favor of both you and your landlord.

-If one party clearly wins, that party can ask that the other party to pay some of the case costs for it.
+If one party clearly wins, that party can ask that the other party pay some of the case costs.
 The amount of costs is determined by the law.
+However, each party is responsible for their own legal fees.

 Alternatives to Court